I believe humans can achieve self-discovery though travelling and this can happen as long as we live.

-Paying attention to your own decisions and reactions is one of the greatest insight on what you truly need.
-Being in the place of not knowing who I really was, everything was confusing.
+Paying attention to your own decisions and reactions is one of the most significant insight on what you truly need.
+Being in the place of not knowing who I was, everything was confusing.
 And people around me had different expectations, judging my life based on their beliefs.

 It’s hard to make the difference between other’s expectations and what I really want.

 The school had no interest in teaching me how to find out what I want to do with my life.

 Like most people my age I had to spend my early 20s, the most beautiful years of my life, growing up and getting to know myself, while everyone else thought I was crazy.
 You don’t just grow

 You don’t only grow up because you are 18 and you are “old enough”.
 You grow up when you get to see life outside of a classroom.
 Taking time to see and explore life, while getting to know yourself should be a class in school.

 Each journey is different.
 Because we all have different needs

 We are all different.
 And we all have different requirements regarding the time required to learn or to adapt.
 That’s why there is no “pill to cure everything” (literally and metaphorically).
 There is no guaranteed way to figure things out.
 What works for me may or may not work for you!

 All the stories you’ve heard and read about can be used as an inspiration.
 But don’t expect to find a solution to what you should do.

 The more you see, hear and read about the life of others, the more inspired you will get!